-We will continue to focus on engaging with potential visitors through these platforms in 2018.
-Traffic is driven to our consumer website Ireland.com/en-no year round through search engine marketing, online advertising and social media campaigns.
-We encourage and promote special offers from the island of Ireland industry, which we advertise on our site and through our weekly consumer e-zines on a continuous basis to entice the Nordic visitor to book now
+We will continue to focus on engaging with potential visitors through these platforms in 2019.
+Traffic is driven to our consumer website Ireland.com/en-no year-round through search engine marketing, online advertising, on and offline publicity and social media campaigns.
+We encourage and promote special offers from the island of Ireland industry, which we advertise on our site and through our weekly consumer e-zines on a continuous basis to entice the Nordic visitor to book now.

-- City breaks; longer stays in cities by promoting Dublin Breath of Fresh Air and Belfast.
+- City plus breaks; longer stays in cities and their accessible hinterland by promoting Dublin, Surprising by Nature and Belfast city.